The outside limits of the period with which we are concerned may be roughly

 of the Hasmonaean High-priesthood.

-Alexandra, being a woman, could of course
+Alexandra, being a woman, could of course conduct only the civil power, and

-conduct only the civil power, and that, as we have seen, only nominally.
+that, as we have seen, only nominally.

 The High priesthood devolved upon her elder son, Hyrcanus II.

-we see the complicated state of affairs -
+But - and here we see the complicated state of affairs -

-Hyreanus, a man of weak character,
+Hyreanus, a man of weak character, but otherwise a good man, was more in

-the Sadducees, who were the supporters of the Hasmonaean High-priesthood;
+of the Hasmonaean High-priesthood;

 in consequence, the Sadducees regarded their nominal representative with